"Boating in Canada" Libary

-In order to remove an existing vinyl decal without damaging your boat's gel coat you'll need a hair dryer and a plastic ice scraper.
+In order to remove an existing vinyl boat name decal without damaging your boat's gel coat you'll need a hair dryer and a plastic ice scraper.
 Do not use a metal scraper!!

 Set the dryer to the lowest heat setting.
 Slowly move the nozzle of the hair dryer back and forth about 15 cm. from the decal.